ibexa/documentation-user/docs/pim/products.md

 For example, products of publication type contain different Fields than white appliances.

-You can choose between two available types: `Physical` and `Virtual`:
+You can choose between two available types: Physical and Virtual:

-- `Physical` - tangible products with assigned stock.
+- Physical - tangible products.
 They can use measurement attributes.
 They require shipment in the online purchase process.
 Examples: heaters, laptops, phones.
-- `Virtual` - non-tangible items.
+- Virtual - non-tangible items.
 They can be sold individually, or as part of a product bundle.
 They do not require shipment in the online process.
 Examples: memberships, services, warranties.

 A Product Types also defines the attributes that all products of this type can have.